-In the previous lecture, when we considered the decay of charged pions in emulsion material, we saw that the energy loss of charged particles traversing a medium could be used to identify particles and measure their properties.
-For example in the case of the pion decaying into a muon and a neutrino, if it is known how much energy is lost by the muon per unit length in emulsion, then one can deduce from this the kinetic energy of the muon.
-This can be done by measuring the muon path length from the instance that the muon was created up to the point where it stops and decays and multiply this by the energy loss per centimeter.
-Hence, understanding the different mechanisms under which charged particles lose energy as they traverse matter is very important in experimental particle physics.
+In the previous lecture, when we considered the decay of charged pions in emulsion material, we saw that the energy loss of charged particles traversing a medium could be used to identify1 particles and measure their kinetic energy.
+For example in the case of the pion decaying to a muon and a neutrino, if one knows how much energy is lost by the muon per unit length in emulsion, he can deduce from this the kinetic energy of the muon.
+This can be done by measuring the muon path length from the instance that the muon was created up to the point where it stops and decays.
+Hence, understanding the mechanism under which charge particles lose energy is very important in experimental particle physics.

-Different particles lose energy in different ways depending if they have large or small mass, or if they interact electromagnetically, weakly or strongly with matter which of course can be used to identify them.
-In this lecture we will discuss about the energy loss suffered by electrons and muons as they traverse a material.
+Obviously different particles lose energy in different ways depending if the have charge, large or small mass, or if they can interact weakly or strongly with matter.
+In this lecture we will discuss energy losses suffered by electrons and muons as they traverse a material.

-Energy loss suffered by charged particles due to ionization
+Energy loss by heavy charged particles

-This paragraph addresses the energy loss suffered by charged particles via the process of ionization of the atoms of the material that they traverse.
-All charged particles lose energy this way although this is not always the dominant process of energy loss.
-For example the lightest of them, the electrons and positrons which have a mass of 0.511 MeV, lose energy predominately via Bremstrahlung at high energies whilst at kinetic energies of a few tens of MeVs they lose energy via ionization.
-Ionization is the process where charged particles interact electromagnetically with the atomic electrons in the medium and transfer energy to them via a process which results in ionizing the atoms of the medium.
+This discussion refers to energy loss suffered by heavy charged particles which in practice includes all charged particles except the lightest of them the electron and positron which have a mass of 0.511 MeV.
+Heavy charged particles interact electromagnetically mainly with the atomic electrons in the medium and transfer energy to them in a process which results in ionizing the atoms of the medium.
 Calculating the energy loss using quantum theory is a fairly complicated process which is beyond the scope of this course.
 The correct result form the quantum mechanics calculation is given and discussed at the end.
 Here we will compute the energy loss classically.
-However, the classical calculation, whose result is not as accurate as the quantum result.
+The classical calculation, whose result is not as accurate as the quantum result, does demonstrate the origin of the main features and dependencies of the formula.